kzl5010/JavaScript-Path-Learner/readme.md

 `algorithm.js`: this script will handle the logic behind the scenes.
 An Algorithm object will hold a `name` (of the algorithm) and access two scripts (sort or graph) to execute an algorithm.
 It will be responsible for executing a given algorithm.

-`sort.js`: this script will house the logic and functions for all the sorting algorithms.

 `graph.js`: this script will hour the logic and functions for all the graph algorithms.

 ### Implementation Timeline